Get an Apprenticeship – The Five Most Asked Questions

-To start an apprenticeship or traineeship you simply need to be of working age, and an Australian citizen or permanent resident.
+To start an apprenticeship or traineeship in Australia, you simply need to be of working age and an Australian citizen or permanent resident (or a New Zealand citizen with an eligible work visa).

 Apprentice and trainee employers such as MIGAS also provide uniforms and personal protective equipment as part of your employment.